What is Telemedicine?

 Check wait times, business hours and Telemedicine clinic locations.

-Bring your OHIP or method of payment and a list of your current medications with you.
+Verify that your medical condition is approved for Telememedicine and bring a list of current medications with you.

 Check-In At Kiosk

-When you arrive at the clinic, please register at one of our self-registration digital kiosks.
+When you arrive at the clinic, register at one of our self-registration digital kiosks.

 Complete a Survey